 4. The AMF receives the UL CN tunnel for satellite access and initiates Network Initiated Service Request procedure over satellite RAN.
 Once the PDU session over satellite access is activated, the SMF switches the data transmission path.

 6.4.3 Impacts on existing nodes and functionality

-Editor's note: This is for further study.